Swedish climber Fredrik Sträng departs Skardu, Pakistan on the road to Baltoro. He arrived in Paju on 22 June at approximately 6:30 pm local time.

 About Fredrik Sträng

 Fredrik Sträng is a Swedish climber, personal trainer and motivational speaker.
 Sträng has summited 8 of the world’s 8,000 m. peaks, and in 2017, Sträng will be attempting K2 again.
-He has worked with charitable organizations through the years to help those in need and has been given various awards including Male Adventurer of the Year twice in 2007 and 2010.
+He has worked with charitable organizations through the years to help those in need.
+He has been given various awards including Male Adventurer of the Year twice in 2007 and 2010.
 Sträng is partnered with Sigma Technology.
 To learn more about Sträng, read “Get to Know Climber Fredrik Sträng.”

 Follow our dispatches of Fredrik Sträng’s K2017 Expedition here.